 Playing tennis for nearly all my life, I consider Bikram a very unexpected twist in my life.
 I hadn’t considered myself a viable candidate for this activity.
 I was a believer that unless you vomit at the end of any sports sesh, it was not worthy and you did not give it your 100 %.
 It all started this year in January when one of my friends suggested visiting one of the many Yoga studios in Amsterdam.
 During that time I was just finishing my master thesis while working full time.
 I needed to relax, unwind and most of all I needed the heat.
 Amsterdam is a vicious place in January.
 It’s cold, it’s dark, full of dementors.
 Expecto Patronum, voila here we are walking into the studio.

 Bikram yoga class consists of set sequences of 26 postures within 90 minutes in a room that is heated up to 40 degrees Celsius.
 Each pose has to be executed twice.
 I also like the fact that you get into it quite fast.
 All you need to do is to listen to the instructor and watch here and there what others do.
-By the third or fourth class the sequence will become clear to you.
+By the third or fourth class, the sequence will become clear to you.
 I have only found a few scientific articles on Bikram yoga but it has a lot of advocates behind like Jennifer Aniston, Madonna, Demi Moore and Andy Murray (what?).
-Research says that people who completed a short-term yoga trainings showed an increased deadlift strength and lower back flexibility.
+Research says that people who completed short-term yoga training showed increased deadlift strength and lower back flexibility.
 Bikram also modestly decreased body fat and produced beneficial changes in mental health. *1 The last one is the crucial one.
 I don’t feel an unstoppable urge to punch somebody in their throat every time they chew an apple anymore.
 But we will discuss that some other time.
 Furthermore, research shows that Bikram yoga positively affects the psychological and physical health.** OMG what more do we need.
 It’s like Prozac on steroids.
-Actually that sounds horrible.
+Actually, that sounds horrible.
 Don’t take Prozac and steroids at the same time.

 The bottom line is, there is nothing better than sweating in a room with approximately 30 mentally unstable people.
-What strikes me the most about Bikram Yoga is that finally you don’t have to compete with other people?
+What strikes me the most about Bikram Yoga is that finally, you don’t have to compete with other people?
 Say Whaaat?
 For me, quite impossible at the beginning.
-Suffering from a “former-athlete” syndrome I am used to compare myself with those around me and evaluate my position in a group.
-Which at the end is also a substantial factor when doing sports at high level.
+Suffering from a “former-athlete” syndrome I am used to comparing myself with those around me and evaluate my position in a group.
+Which at the end is also a substantial factor when doing sports at a high level.
 You have to compare yourself with others to make an evaluation of what you doing and make corrections.
 Yes, you can compete with yourself here by trying to make each and every pose better than the last time but nobody keeps score, counts games or time you.